 In August 2012 the Neubauer family, of Chardon, purchased Sugar Pines Farm from Glenn & Carol Battles.
 Fritz and Jane along with their two sons, Fritz III and Sam, have operated the farm since then.

 Fritz and Jane were both born and raised in the Cleveland area and have been proud Geauga county residents for more than twenty years.
-Fritz is a “tree guy” by trade, operating a local tree service since 1986.
-He is also a Certified Arborist, which is coming in pretty handy with this new venture.
-Jane most recently operated a market research and consulting firm for twelve years, bringing some marketing, financial and general business skills to the table… make that, the barn.
+Fritz was formerly a “tree guy” and Certified Arborist by trade, operating a local tree service since 1986.
+Jane formerly operated a market research and consulting firm for twelve years, bringing some marketing, financial and general business skills to the table… make that, the barn.

 Fritz (III), 15, is an avid outdoorsman and already a natural at tree farming.
 He can operate every tractor and mower on the farm, helps with planting, cuts firewood, creates beautiful hand crafted wood-burned ornaments, and can usually be seen driving some sort of ATV around (probably too fast) during sales season, helping in any way he can.
 Sam, 11, continues to keep the “spirited” in holiday spirit.
 While he likes to help out around the farm he prefers the tree barn in its off season glory as a basketball court on the inside and baseball practice pitching wall on the outside.
 Always ready with a big smile, Sam’s favorite job on the farm is greeting customers when they pull down the driveway to get their trees.
 Watch for the little guy with the twinkle in his eye (and the horns on his head)!